Skip to main content

 Using an ERP system can help every business on multiple levels.
 But, not all ERP systems are created equally.

-If you’ve ever shopped for organizational or operational software for your business, you know these things tend to come in several variations to suit the needs of different businesses.
+If you’ve ever shopped for organizational or operational software for your business, you know these things tend to come in several variations, all with different components to suit the needs of different businesses.
 In terms of ERP systems, there are four primary system types you could choose from:

-- Industry-specific ERP: Our last system type is those built for specific industries.
+4. Industry-Specific ERP: Our last system type is those built for specific industries, like food and beverage, professional services, or construction.
 To use this type of ERP system, you’ll need to be familiar with industry terms, standards, policies, and procedures.

 It’s important to note you won’t always see enterprise resource planning systems marketed as one of these system types.
 However, the brief explanations above should help you clearly identify the types of available systems and which type is best for your company.